howset/push_swap/README.md

 - Nope, not going to do this.

 ## Remarks
+- The radix algorithm to sort numbers seems very inefficient.
+One of the reason for this is because basically sorting is done on whatever numbers is left on one stack, and the other stack is just being used as bucket/stash to store.
+This is evident in the operations that are used in the whole algo are basically just rotations in stack a, and pushing back and forth between stack b and a.
 - There are ideas that I found that could potentially optimise the working of the radix sorting algorithm, however it does not seem enough to significantly improve the performance (i.e. negligible improvement), hence not done.
-- This algo would not achieve necessary score requirement to do the bonus, so I skip it.
+- This algo would not achieve necessary score requirement to do the bonus checker, so I skip it.
 - A (much) better approach I have found is by foregoing the linked list entirely and save a lot of headache, and simply store the values in an int array variable within a struct (designated as stack a), and declare another int variable that describes the size of the array.
 	- The sorting itself is done via bubble sorting.
 	- First get the median of stack a (obtained via quick sorting a dummy stack a) and push everything lower than that to b.
 Repeat until 3 largest number left in a, and sort them.